JunMa11/NeurIPS-CellSeg/README.md

 # NeurIPS-CellSeg
-A naive baseline for microscopy image segmentation challenge in NeurIPS 2022
+A naive baseline for the microscopy image segmentation challenge in NeurIPS 2022